Muhammad-Ahmed-Mansoor/conv_1d/README.md

 # conv_1d
-An IP for 1D Convolution of a Streamed Signal With Continuous stream Output
+An IP for 1D Convolution of a Streamed Signal With Continuous Stream Output